 In December 2015, Steve started his own firm, Joncus Law P.C.

-Steve and Rose (married for 30 years) are very proud of their two adult children.
-Larissa, an artist, model, and worldwide traveler, currently teaches in Taiwan.
-Parker, a 6-foot 6-inch starting forward for Illinois Tech’s basketball team, plans to graduate in 2019 with bachelor’s and master’s degrees in Math earned in 4 years.
+Steve and Rose (married for 30+ years) are very proud of their two adult children.
+Larissa, an artist, model, and worldwide traveler, currently works in Taiwan.
+Parker is now a software developer after graduating from Illinois Tech with a Bachelor’s of Science in Applied Math, magna cum laude, and a Masters in Data Science.
 Among other hobbies, Steve thoroughly enjoys photography.

 University of Houston Law Center, J.D., 1995